-The balance of the core lines of credit facilities at year-end was \$nil [\$35,000 in 2022] and the balance of the clearing lines of credit facilities was \$nil [\$36,474 in 2022].
-The Canadian dollar clearing line of credit facility bears interest at 5.95% [5.20% in 2022] and the core line of credit facility bears interest at 5.90% [5.44% in 2022].
-The lines of credit are due on demand and subject to renewal on September 30 each year.
-The other credit facilities bear a fixed rate depending on the term ranging from seven days to one year.
+The revolving operating credit facilities contain a \$3,000 USD limit and \$90,000 CDN limit, all are due on demand and subject to renewal on August 31 2025.
+The other term credit facilities bear a fixed rate depending on the term ranging from seven days to one year.
 Libro has given a promissory note and pledged an assignment of its assets as collateral.